• Branding & Design

 Push the letters closer- Have you observed the hidden image in the FedEx logo?
 The carriage company’s logo is perhaps one of the best-known in the world of hidden image logos.
 Those of us who are unaware, take a look between the “E” and the “X,” where the negative space creates an immaculate arrow.
 In an interview with Fast Company, the logo’s designer, Lindon Leader, said, “The arrow could connote forward direction, speed, and precision.
 If it remained hidden, there might be an element of surprise, that aha moment.”
 The design went on to win over 40 awards and was also ranked as one of the eight best logos in the last 35 years by Rolling Stone magazine.

 Push the objects further away-Look at this logo carefully.
 What do you see?
 The Hope for African Children Initiative is a pan-African struggle to help kids who have been orphaned by AIDS or who have parents sick or dying of AIDS and associated ailments.
-The golden yellow and orange logo distinctively uses the negative space between two objects places further apart.
-Their logo displays at first glimpse the African continent in the negative area, but what shapes it?
+The golden yellow and orange logo distinctively uses the negative space between two objects placed further apart.
+Their logo displays at first glimpse of the African continent in the negative area, but what shapes it?
 The outline of an adult and child, who the Initiative is trying to help bring together.

 Place the spaces on top of one another- If you mindfully look at the Academy Awards, aka. the Oscars’ new logo.
 The Oscars are one to watch out for.
 In the new logo, the Oscar statuette is spotlighted from above, and the spotlight strategically forms the letter ‘A’ which stands for ‘The Academy.’
 The best part is that the fresh design takes a poised approach without using any words stressing that most people will immediately identify what the new design denotes.
 An ingenious touch comes in the form of the ‘A’ shape where the Oscar statuette is illuminated.
 This is a classic example of overlapping the negative space onto the positive one.